pwilmart/Z-score_GUI/README.md

 ---

 The Z-score method is a rather blunt tool.
-It clearly falls into the "better than nothing" tool category.
-Use carefully!
+It clearly falls into the "better than nothing" category.
+Use carefully (and sparingly)!

 ---